-At Wall 2 Wall Restoration in Greenwood, our primary goal in mold remediation is to determine what the root cause of the mold damage is.
+At Wall 2 Wall Restoration, our primary goal in mold remediation is to determine what the root cause of the mold damage is.
 Our technicians work to identify the source of moisture that is allowing the mold to grow, determine how bad your mold problem is, and then fix the problem via a professional mold removal service.
 Mold is a naturally occurring fungus that is present everywhere in nature, including your house.
 When normal mold levels become out of balance, health issues and structural decay will begin to wreak havoc on your home or business.

 Things To Do After You Discover Mold Damage

 - Call Wall 2 Wall Restoration (479) 343-1595 for a mold remediation service.

 - Identify the source of the damage or moisture problem and fix it.

 - Assess the size of the mold problem and note type of mold-damaged materials.

 Things Not To Do After You Discover Mold Damage

 - Do not attempt to clean or remove mold with bleach or other biocides.
 Bleach does not get rid of mold.
 It just removes the color and hides it.